belowlab/COMPADRE/README.md

 ### Execution notes
 ---
 - In order to easily access COMPADRE results on your local machine, use the `-v` flag in the Docker entrypoint step to link your local COMPADRE repository folder path (specifically, the `output` folder).
 For example, on macOS, this might be `/Users/yourname/Downloads/compadre/output` if you cloned the repository into your Downloads folder.
 - Additional computation now takes place over an open socket, set to use port 6000 as default.
-If you need to use a different port, please indicate as such  at runtime by using the `--port_number <INT>` COMPADRE flag and the `-p` Docker flag.
+If you need to use a different port, please indicate as such  with the `--port_number <INT>` COMPADRE flag AND the `-p` Docker flag.
-- Please use standard PRIMUS runtime flags as detailed in the original [PRIMUS documentation](https://primus.gs.washington.edu/primusweb/res/documentation.html).
+- All other runtime flags are detailed in the original [PRIMUS documentation](https://primus.gs.washington.edu/primusweb/res/documentation.html).